wp-plugins/expresscurate/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Keywords Summary widget.
+* Keywords Dashboard.
+* SEO Control Center improvements with Keywords Analytics.
+* Image placement and size options added to the curation dialog.
+* Miscellaneous bug fixes and improvements.

 = 1.1.9 =
-* Problems with older PHP versions fixed
+* Problems with older PHP versions fixed.
-* Smart Publishing Status added
+* Smart Publishing Status added.
 * Like ExpressCurate tools and want to support us?
 You can now Donate!

 = 1.1.8 =
-* New setting to specify post type for posts curated from Chrome Extension
+* New setting to specify post type for posts curated from Chrome Extension.
 * Miscellaneous bug fixes and improvements.

 = 1.1.7 =